rifkycorp59/saasify-template-saas/README.md

 **Styling issues?**
 Make sure Tailwind CSS is properly configured and all classes are available.

+## 📄 License

+This template is licensed for commercial use.
+Each purchase includes:
+- ✅ Use in unlimited personal projects
+- ✅ Use in unlimited commercial projects
+- ✅ Modify and customize as needed
+- ❌ Resell or redistribute the template

 ## 🤝 Support

 - 📧 Email: [rifkycorp@gmail.com]